jintonic/jintonic.github.io/physics/neutrino/_posts/2015-05-15-illusion-of-neutrino-oscillation.md

 certain possibilities. **NOTHING HAPPENS ON THE WAY**.
 It reaches the detector side without any oscillation and is converted to a flavor of lepton with certain possibilities.
 There is no oscillation, really.
-The flavor of leptons involved may chance, but it happens at the two ends rather than on the way.
+The flavor of leptons involved may change, but it happens at the two ends rather than on the way.
+Or more precisely, we should consider the neutrino generation, propagation and detection as a whole quantum process - the imaginary neutrinos with fixed flavors are used to artificially isolate all quantum effect to the propagation part of the process.
-This explanation does not have the problem in the common explanation.

-To sum up, neutrino oscillation is just a mathematical way to write down the possibility of flavor changes in the whole process. &nu;<sub>e,&mu;,&tau;</sub>
+To sum up, neutrino oscillation is just a mathematical way to write down the possibility of flavor changes in the process. &nu;<sub>e,&mu;,&tau;</sub>
 are not really particles; &nu;<sub>1,2,3</sub> are the real ones, and they do not oscillate when propagate.